Huntington Ingalls Industries: Amphibious ships

 HII builds LPD 17 San Antonio and LHA America classes of amphibious warships.
-Designed and built for survivability and flexibility, U.S. Navy amphibious warships are unique combat warships that make possible complex joint U.S. military operations to respond swiftly to crisis anywhere in the world, from deterrence and major combat operations to humanitarian assistance and disaster relief.
+Designed for survivability and flexibility, U.S. Navy amphibious warships' function is to allow complex joint U.S. military operations to respond swiftly to crisis anywhere in the world, from deterrence and major combat operations to humanitarian assistance and disaster relief.

 LPD San Antonio-class

 HII's Ingalls Shipbuilding is building the entire San Antonio class of ships, the newest addition to the Navy's 21st century amphibious assault force.
 LPDs 17 to 28 have been delivered to the U.S. Navy.
 The latest, USS Fort Lauderdale (LPD 28), was delivered in March 2022.

 In March 2023, Ingalls received a $1.3 billion modification to a previously awarded contract from the U.S. Navy for the procurement of the detail design and construction of amphibious transport dock LPD 32.
 The ship will be the 16th in the San Antonio class and the third Flight II LPD.